Revelation 4:1 “God’s Throne Room in Heaven: The Door That Opens Beyond Time”

 Bible Study Guide

 It’s a whopping 127 feet wide and stands at an eye popping 69 feet high.
 It boasts some of the worlds most complex camera and projection systems.
-The finest digital sound systems are used to produce it’s audio experience.
+It offers an exceptional audio experience.
 The 3D technology is second to none delivering the most unique visual audio experience to 1800 people in one showing.

-The visual experience that John is about to embark upon in the next 18 chapters will likely make this IMax theater in Leonberg appear to look like a small screen TV in the average home.
-With Christ as his guide, John’s audio and visual senses will be raised to a level not comprehensible by anyone of us here on earth.
+The visual experience that John is about to embark upon in the next 18 chapters will likely make this IMax theater in Leonberg look like a small screen TV.
+It would seem like an average home TV in comparison.

-Move over IMax and motion seats, John is not only going to be taken from earth and temporarily raptured but his visions will have the universe as a back drop.
+Move over IMax and motion seats.
+John is about to be taken into heaven.
+He’s about to be temporarily raptured but his visions will have the universe as a back drop.
 This is no theater that Christ is about to take him to view.
 It’s much grander than that.

 It Begins In God’s Throne Room In Heaven

-(Verse 1) Notice how John begins this new section of Revelation.
+(Verse 1) Notice how John begins this new section of Revelation as he’s about to enter God’s throne room in heaven.
 He starts with the words, “After this.”
 John is letting the reader know the order of things that he’s a witness to.
 First, Jesus gives John His final warning to the believers (churches), including those who consider themselves believers but have strayed from the faith.

 Then, what begins after this is the revealing of the terrible events of the seven year Tribulation.
 The judgment and wrath that is going to come upon those who have chosen not to believe and follow Christ.

-This section most appropriately begins in the throne room of the One who created all things, the author of love, the creator of the institution of marriage and the One who’s hands are on all things for the glory of His name.
+This section most appropriately begins in the throne room of the One who created all things.
+This is the Author of love, the Creator of the institution of marriage.
+The One who’s hands are on all things for the glory of His name.
 The God of heaven and earth.

 God’s throne room is the center of all things that exist.
-The word is used throughout Revelation.
-It’s seen 40 times in the entire book and 11 times alone in this chapter.
+There are visions of it throughout Revelation.
+We see it 40 times in the entire book and 11 times alone in this chapter.

 As John stands before his vision of the open door to heaven, he has no idea what’s about to happen to his body.